AdamBoley/Project-Beergate/README.md

 12/8/22:
 When adding a form that would allow users to post beer reviews, I encountered a 404 error where the user_review.html page could not be located, despite being present.
-Tutor support were eventually able to find the problem - the UserReview url path had to be above the BeerReviewSingle path, per the [URL dispatcher documentation](https://docs.djangoproject.com/en/4.1/topics/http/urls/).
+Tutor support were eventually able to find the problem - the AddReview url path had to be above the ReviewSingle path, per the [URL dispatcher documentation](https://docs.djangoproject.com/en/4.1/topics/http/urls/).
 Once this had been implemented, the page displayed as expected.
 However, the form did not display.
 This proved easy to diagnose - in views.py I had `"user_review": UserReviewForm()` in the dictionary of the return render, whereas I was using `user_review_form` in the templating language of `user_review.html`.
 Changing the view code to `user_review_form` caused the form entry fields to be displayed as expected.
 A quick test using a beer called Surrey Nirvana from the Hogsback brewery confirmed that the form was working and had been submitted to the backend.
 Logging in as the superuser allowed me to approve this entry, and it was then displayed as expected.
 Formatting remains an issue, but this should be easily corrected.

 One issue remains - on the front-end form, per the model, there is an image field.
 An image can be selected using a standard image upload interface, but this does not appear to be passed into the admin backend, as the image name there defaults to the placeholder image.